-For those who want to leave a legacy for charity purpose
+For those who want to leave a legacy for charity purposes

 You wish to set aside some of your assets for charitable purposes either while you are still around or after you have passed on but need to address some questions in your mind:

-- Do you want to ensure that your wishes would be followed?
+- Do you want to ensure that your wishes are followed?

 - You wish to appoint a Trustworthy person who can execute your instructions by determining which charities your assets will be distributed to.

-- You wish to make a periodical donation and want to appoint the right person to perform these tasks taking into account the time, perpetuity and expertise required.
+- You wish to make a periodical donation and appoint the right person to perform these tasks taking into account the time, infinity and expertise required.

-- You wish to leave alternative instructions should the charity organisation which you intend to benefit has closed down.
+- You wish to leave alternative instructions should the charity organisation you intend to benefit from has closed down.

-For those who want to create a trust with their investment portfolio to protect their family in case death, total permanent disability & critical illness
+For those who want to create a Trust with their investment portfolio to protect their family in case of death, total permanent disability & critical illness

-- You wish to ensure that the amount of money you wish to give to your loved ones is enough once you have passed on.
+- You wish to ensure that the amount of money you want to give to your loved ones is enough once you have passed on.

 - You wish to ensure that the amount is enough to cover your child’s education fees.

-- You wish to protect your loved ones from being affected by future high living costs.
+- You wish to protect your loved ones from future high living costs.